-Each of King Law’s office locations in North Carolina and South Carolina provide family law legal services.
-We work as a team with each client to identify the essential information for each case and to develop a strong legal strategy with a continued focus of bringing our clients to a better place.
+Every King Law office location in North Carolina provides family law legal services.
+We work as a team to identify the essential information for each case and develop a strong legal strategy with a continued focus on bringing our clients to a better place.

-We value relationships and understand the importance of families and their needs.
-Our North Carolina and South Carolina family law attorneys are excellently qualified to help you.
+We value relationships and understand the needs of families when it comes to difficult times.
+Our North Carolina family law attorneys are excellently qualified to help you.
 Call us at 888-748-KING (5464) or fill out our online form to schedule your consultation with a family law attorney.

-As a family law specialist, Brian King has had experience with adoptions in North Carolina and between other states.
-Our firm has worked around the clock to bring children back here to the Carolina’s even when problems developed.
+As a family law specialist, Brian King is experienced with adoptions in North Carolina.
+Our firm has worked around the clock to bring children back to the Carolinas even when problems developed.

-Often, there is a single mother giving birth, making the most difficult decision of her life on the one hand, and an excited, but nervous, couple on the other side waiting for papers to be signed.
+In many situations, a single mother giving birth is making the most difficult decision of her life on one side, and an excited couple on the other side is waiting for papers to be signed.
 Remember, each state has a waiting period where that mother can change her mind concerning the adoption.
+In North Carolina, birth parents have seven days to change their mind after consenting to place their child under adoption.
 Having the proper legal counsel during this time makes the difference between and successful or interrupted adoption.

-You do not want to go to a law firm that does not understand the laws of adoption for a decision this important.
-We look forward in working with you on such a life-changing situation.
-Do not wait, begin the legal process even before you have found a child to prequalify for the adoption process.
+You do not want to go to a law firm that does not understand the adoption laws for this critical decision.
+We look forward to working with you on such a life-changing situation.
+Begin the legal process even before you have found a child to prequalify for the adoption process.

 I remember one case where we adopted a baby that was literally left on our client’s doorstep one morning.
 A young girl had went to a church one Sunday, and determined that our clients should adopt the child.
 Months later, she found their house and left the child with them.
 That child is now a big kid like any other, surrounded in love—I know because I recently ran into the mother bragging in Wal-Mart.
 Our clients are more than just a number, they are our friends and neighbors.